Multi-Winner Voting with Approval Preferences: The Core

+The result of \citet{fain2018fair} has recently been improved. \citet{mun-she-wan-wan:approximate-core} presented a polynomial time algorithm that guarantees $67.37$-multiplicative-$1$-additive-satisfaction approximation to the core.
+They also presented an algorithm that offers a $9.27$-multiplicative-$1$-additive-satisfaction approximation to the core, yet running in exponential time.
+These algorithms, which are based on dependent rounding, can be also applied to more general types of voters' preferences.

-For commonly known rules the following results are known: \citet{cheng2019group} prove that PAV does not guarantee $\beta$-group-size approximation to the core even for $\beta = \Theta(\sqrt(k))$.
+For commonly known rules the following results are known: \citet{cheng2019group} prove that PAV does not guarantee $\beta$-group-size approximation to the core even for $\beta = \Theta(\sqrt k)$.
 On the other hand, \citet{pet-sko:laminar} prove that PAV gives $2$-multiplicative-satisfaction approximation to the core.
 Further, for each $\epsilon > 0$ no rule that satisfies the Pigou--Dalton principle can provide a $(2-\epsilon)$-multiplicative-satisfaction approximation to the core.
 Thus, PAV can be viewed as giving the strongest multiplicative-satisfaction approximation to the core subject to satisfying the Pigou--Dalton principle of transfers.
-Finally, they show that Rule~X provides $O(\log(k))$-multiplicative-$1$-additive-satisfaction approximation to the core.
+Finally, they show that the Method of Equal Shares provides $O(\log(k))$-multiplicative-$1$-additive-satisfaction approximation to the core.